Marbleized Egg Prints

 6.)
 Set a piece of paper on the bottom of your plastic container.
 We used plain papers and also THIS PATTERN of an egg.

 7.)
-Put a little paint into your plastic container (Just 1 color and it is a separate container than the one that holds your sheet of paper).
+Put a little paint into a different plastic container (Just 1 color and remember it is a separate container than the one that holds your sheet of paper).

 8.)
 Dip your egg into your paint and then place the egg into the container that has your paper.